kevinschaich/maccess/docs/OpenVPN.md

 vim vars
 ```

+You can either adopt the template in `defaults/vars`, or edit this file manually.
 Scroll to the very bottom of the file and edit `KEY_COUNTRY`, `KEY_PROVINCE`, and `KEY_CITY` parameters to match your location.
 Once you're done, the last block should look something like this:

 ```bash
 export KEY_COUNTRY="US"